rackerlabs/docs-developer-blog/_posts/2019-01-28-setting-up-basic-load-balancing-in-citrix-netscaler.md

 The NetScaler Application Delivery Controller (ADC) is a Citrix&reg; Systems core networking product.
 ADC improves the delivery speed and quality of applications for an end user.
-The product helps business customers perform tasks such as traffic optimization, L4-L7 load balancing and web app acceleration while maintaining data security.
+The product helps business customers perform tasks such as traffic optimization, L4-L7 load balancing, and web app acceleration while maintaining data security.

 <!-- more -->